Electrico (wrestler): Mini-Estrella (2006–2018)

-He made in-ring his debut for CMLL on July 7, 2006 wrestling as "Eléctrico" an enmascarado character in CMLL's Mini-Estrellas division who wrestles as a técnico (those who portray "good guy").
+He made in-ring his debut for CMLL on July 7, 2006 wrestling as "Eléctrico" an masked wrestler character in CMLL's Mini-Estrellas division who wrestles as a técnico (those who portray "good guy").
 While some Mini-Estrellas often wrestle as smaller versions of regular sized wrestlers Eléctrico does not have a larger counterpart.
 Eléctrico briefly wrestled using a different mask and the name "Cosmico" but soon after reverted to wrestling as Eléctrico and another wrestler was given the Cosmico character instead.
 The two Mini-Estrellas even teamed up on occasion.
 In 2008 Eléctrico won the CMLL Physical Fitness contest for the minis division, crediting his mother with instilling in him the work ethic that allowed him to get in good enough shape to win the competition.
 On September 19, 2008 he was one of 10 wrestlers to compete in a torneo cibernetico where the winner would qualify for the finals of a tournament for the vacant Mexican National Lightweight Championship, but was eliminated by eventual cibernetico winner Mascarita Dorada.